-EPA will consider and respond to all comments received during the comment period before issuing the final ESD.
-EPA's responses to these comments will be included in the final ESD.
-The public comments and EPA's responses to them will be made part of the administrative record for the Site that is available for public review at the locations listed below:
+EPA considered all comments received during the comment period before issuing this final ESD.
+The public comments and EPA's responses to them are part of the administrative record for the Site and is available for public review at the locations listed below:

-U.S. Environmental Protection Agency Records Center 5 Post Office Square, Suite 100 Boston, MA 02109 617-918-1440 Monday-Friday: 9:00 am - 5:00 pm
+U.S. Environmental Protection Agency

+Records Center 5 Post Office Square, Suite 100 Boston, MA 02109 617-918-1440 Monday-Friday: 9:00 am - 5:00 pm